-Chat has become an increasingly popular form of contact in customer service.
+Chat has become an increasingly popular way for customers to communicate with customer service.
 This makes sense as customers can get an immediate response to a question or have easy access to resolve an issue when one presents itself.
 It's instant and convenient.
-No need to fill out a pesky contact form, scramble for a support email only to wait hours or days for an answer or listening to that overplayed on-hold tune while waiting in line on the phone.
+No need to fill out a pesky contact form, scramble for a support email or listening to that overplayed on-hold music while waiting in line on the phone.

 There’s no reason for holding out on you, so I might as well get to the good stuff immediately.
 This is a summary of the most important points you’ll find in this article: